Many people have a role in making sure the food you eat is safe. They include farmers, processors, distributors, retailers and others.

 What does “keep refrigerated” mean?

-If the package says “keep refrigerated,” or similar wording, refrigerate the food at all times.
+If the package says “keep refrigerated,” or similar wording, refrigerate the food or beverage at all times.
 This includes before and after you open the food package.

-Bacteria live everywhere, including in our food.
+Bacteria, also known as germs, live everywhere, including in our food.
 When food is first packaged, it contains a small number of germs.
 This number is so low that most people who eat the food do not get sick.
-When food is refrigerated, germ growth is slower and the food is safe for a longer time.
-Without refrigeration, the number of germs grows quickly and can make people sick.
+When food is refrigerated, germs grow slowly and the food is safe for a longer time.
+Without refrigeration, germs grow quickly and can make people sick.

 In 2011, at least 2 people became ill with botulism after tasting potato soup which had not been refrigerated after being purchased from a local grocer.
 Botulism spores in the soup multiplied and produced a deadly toxin.
 Botulism is a very serious illness that can cause paralysis or death.